 11. Embrace industrial styles.

-While many people shy away from industrial decor design, such as leaving pipework exposed, using wire lampshades and having steel items of furniture.
+While many people shy away from industrial room design, such as leaving pipework exposed, using wire lampshades and having steel items of furniture.
 It can make a room feel cool, edgy and stylish, without feeling cold- as long as you get the balance right.
 Here are some great modern industrial interior ideas from The Rug Seller.

 Image credit : Kikuchi